 Artists of Our Region

-Middle school and high school students will be introduced to 20th-century artists who studied and worked at local cultural institutions, schools, and production workshops.
+Students will be introduced to 20th-century artists who studied and worked at local cultural institutions, schools, and production workshops.
 The Cleveland Institute of Art, Karamu House, Huntington Polytechnic, and Cowan Pottery Studio among others will be the basis of the student's understanding of local arts movements and their importance to the community then and now.

 A great lesson to give an overview of major art-producing cultures represented in the permanent collection of the Cleveland Museum of Art.
 Objects become talking points for introduction to world religions, such as Hinduism, Buddism, Shinto and Folk religion.
 The variety of artistic styles in Asian art is also emphasized.